Ezedipietro1/utn-logistics-backend/README.md

 SQL (relational database)

-External API integration (Google Maps Directions API)

-Academic Context
+__Academic Context__

-This project was developed as part of the Trabajo Práctico Integrador (TPI) for the course Backend de Aplicaciones, focusing on backend architecture, security, and best practices.
+This project was developed as part of the Trabajo Práctico Integrador (TPI) for the course Backend de Aplicaciones, focusing on backend architecture, security, and best practices.)